aksio-insurtech/.github/profile/README.md

 ## Contributing

-We welcome contributions to our journey, we have put to gether a [contributing guide](/contributing.md) to help in setting what our expectations are for contributions.
+We welcome contributions to our journey, we have put to gether a [contribution guide](/contributing.md) to help in setting what our expectations are for contributions.

 </div>